PowerGridModel/power-grid-model/docs/user_manual/dataset-terminology.md

 - **n_component_elements_per_scenario:** The number of elements of a specific component for each scenario.
 This can be an integer (for dense batches), or a list of integers for sparse batches, where each integer in the list represents the number of elements of a specific component for the scenario corresponding to the index of the integer.

-- **Sub batch:** Only used internally, in the C++ code, when all scenarios in a batch calculation are distributed over multiple threads, so that each thread can handle a sub batch, to utilize the calculation power of multi-core processors.
+- **Sub-batch:** Only used internally, in the C++ code, when all scenarios in a batch calculation are distributed over multiple threads, so that each thread can handle a sub-batch, to utilize the calculation power of multi-core processors.

 ## Attributes of Components